-I've been getting a little behind in my posting.
-My Mother in Law came to visit, and fall is here.
 When it's fall I feel like digging a hole, and crawling in it.
-It's colder, and the biggest annoying thing is that it's dark when I get up, dark when I go home, so daylight is so limited with taking photos for blogging.
+It's colder, and the most annoying thing is that it's dark when I get up, dark when I go home, so daylight is so limited with taking photos for blogging.

 My whole family got out and about to look for acorn caps for this next craft project.
 Thankfully we did this before it got too cold.